 HM Land Registry fee:

-This mandatory cost is set by the Land Registry and depends on the value of the property you are purchasing.
+This mandatory cost is set by the Land Registry and depends on the value of the leasehold purchase.
 The fee will range from £20.00 to £910.00.

 Electronic Money Transfer fee: